 Minimum Competencies: (Skills, knowledge, and abilities.)

-- Excellent computer skills including proficiency in the use of spreadsheet, database and word processing software.
+- Excellent computer skills including proficiency in the use of spreadsheet, database and word processing software; especially with Excel.

 - Familiarity with financial reporting.

 - Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree in a major such as accounting, business administration, finance, or related; OR appropriate combination of education and experience.

 As per Northwestern University policy, this position requires a criminal background check.
 Successful applicants will need to submit to a criminal background check prior to employment.